markcastle/signalsharp/SignalSharp.Docs/README.md

 - **Code Samples** 💻: Example code for common scenarios, such as key exchange, message encryption, and session management.
 - **Security Considerations** 🔒: Security best practices and considerations when using SignalSharp.
 - **Troubleshooting** 🔧: Common issues and solutions when using SignalSharp.
+- **Unity Integration** 🎮: Comprehensive guide for integrating SignalSharp with Unity projects, including platform-specific considerations and examples.

 ## 🤝 Contributing